Algebraic realization of stable Poincar\'e-Reeb graphs: Poincaré-Reeb graphs of domains of finite type in

-The previous result clarifies why some graphs $\Gamma:=(V,E)$ can not be obtained as a Poincaré-Reeb graph of a domain of finite type $\mscr{D}\subset\R^n$, even when requiring that $\Gamma$ has just vertices of degree $1$ or $3$.
+Observe that Lemma \ref{cor:orientation} above clarifies why some graphs $\Gamma:=(V,E)$ can not be obtained as a Poincaré-Reeb graph of a domain of finite type $\mscr{D}\subset\R^n$, even when requiring that $\Gamma$ has just vertices of degree $1$ or $3$.
 See Figure \ref{fig:ex1} for an example of a graph (whose vertices have degree $1$ and $3$) which does not admit any good orientation since it has no vertices of degree $1$.
 See Figure \ref{fig:ex2} for an example of an embedded graph which can be realized as the Poincaré-Reeb graph of a domain of finite type depending on its realization $|\Gamma|\subset\R^n$.